Josephine Baker: Pre-war Paris and rise to fame

-After a while, Baker was the most successful American entertainer working in France.
-Ernest Hemingway called her "the most sensational woman anyone ever saw".
-The author spent hours talking with her in Paris bars.
-Picasso drew paintings depicting her alluring beauty.
-Jean Cocteau became friendly with her and helped vault her to international stardom.
-Baker endorsed a "Bakerfix" hair gel, bananas, shoes, and cosmetics amongst other products.
+After a while, Baker became the most successful American entertainer in France.
+Ernest Hemingway called her "the most sensational woman anyone ever saw."
+The author spent hours talking with her in Parisian bars, Picasso depicted her alluring beauty, and Jean Cocteau became friendly with her.
+Baker endorsed a "Bakerfix" hair gel, as well as bananas, shoes, and cosmetics, among other products.

-In 1929, Baker became the first African-American star to visit Yugoslavia, while on tour in Central Europe via the Orient Express.
-In Belgrade, she performed at Luxor Balkanska, the most luxurious venue in the city at the time.
-She included Pirot kilim into her routine, as a nod to the local culture, and she donated some of the show's proceeds to poor children of Serbia.
-In Zagreb, she was received by adoring fans at the train station.
-However, some of her shows were cancelled, due to opposition from the local clergy and morality police.
+In 1929, Baker became the first African-American star to visit Yugoslavia, which she included on a tour through Central Europe via the Orient Express.
+In Belgrade, she performed at Luxor Balkanska, then the city's most luxurious venue.
+In a nod to local culture, she included a Pirot kilim in her routine, and donated some of the show's proceeds to poor children of Serbia.
+In Zagreb, adoring crowds greeted her at the train station, but opposition from local clergy and morality police led to the cancellation of some of her shows.

-During her travels in Yugoslavia, Baker was accompanied by "Count" Giuseppe Pepito Abatino.
-At the start of her career in France, Baker had met Abatino, a Sicilian former stonemason who passed himself off as a count, and who persuaded her to let him manage her.
-Abatino was not only Baker's management, but her lover as well.
-The two could not marry because Baker was still married to her second husband, Willie Baker.
+During her travels in Yugoslavia, Baker was accompanied by "Count" Giuseppe "Pepito" Abatino.
+At the start of her career in France, Abatino, a Sicilian former stonemason who passed himself off as a count, persuaded her to let him manage her.
+He became not only Baker's manager, but her lover as well.
+The two could not marry because she was not yet divorced from her second husband, Willie Baker.

+In 1930, Baker sang professionally for the first time.
 During this period, she released her most successful song, "J'ai deux amours" (1931).
 The song expresses the sentiment that "I have two loves, my country and Paris."
-In a 2007 book, Tim Bergfelder, Sue Harris and Sarah Street claimed that "by the 1930's, Baker's assimilation into French popular culture had been completed by her association with the song".
-Baker starred in four films which found success only in Europe: the silent film Siren of the Tropics (1927), Zouzou (1934) and Princesse Tam Tam (1935).
-She starred in Fausse Alerte in 1940.
-Bergfelder, Harris and Street wrote that the silent film Siren of the Tropics "rehearses the 'primitive-to-Parisienne' narrative that would become the staple of Baker's cinema career, and exploited in particular her comic stage persona based on loose-limbed athleticism and artful clumsiness."
-The sound films Zouzou (1934) and Princesse Tam Tam were both star vehicles for Baker.
+In a 2007 book, Tim Bergfelder, Sue Harris, and Sarah Street claimed that "by the 1930's, Baker's assimilation into French popular culture had been completed by her association with the song."
+She starred in four films, which found success only in Europe: the silent film Siren of the Tropics (1927), and the sound films Zouzou (1934), Princesse Tam Tam (1935), and Fausse alerte (1940).
+Bergfelder, Harris, and Street wrote that Siren of the Tropics "rehearses the 'primitive-to-Parisienne' narrative that would become the staple of Baker's cinema career, and exploited in particular her comic stage persona based on loose-limbed athleticism and artful clumsiness."
+Zouzou and Princesse Tam Tam were both star vehicles for Baker.